Zheng-Chen-He/Zheng-Chen-He.github.io/essays/smartQues.md

 ---

 ## A smart question
-Source: <a href="https://stackoverflow.com/questions/41095718/run-oracle-scheduler-with-error-ora-20001-this-procedure-must-be-invoked-from"><i class="large github icon "></i>Smart question</a>
+Source: <a href="https://stackoverflow.com/questions/41095718/run-oracle-scheduler-with-error-ora-20001-this-procedure-must-be-invoked-from"><i class="large github icon"></i>Smart question</a>
 A sample model of a smart question is clearly stated in the following way:

 Clearly Stated Problem: The question clearly articulates the problem the user is facing, which is receiving an ORA-20001 error when attempting to run the Oracle Scheduler.